kyma-project/community/sig-and-wg/sig-core/proposals/application-connector-as-addon.md

 ### Remote Environment Operator

 There will be a new Remote Environment operator which will replace Helm charts for RE.
-The operator will react to modification of the RE Custom Resource and will add all required items, like Event service, Proxy service.
+The operator will react to modification of the RE custom resource and will add all required items, like Event service, Proxy service.

 ### Use cases

-- An administrator is creating a new RE Custom Resource, like EC-Prod.
+- An administrator is creating a new RE custom resource, like EC-Prod.
 The operator will discover that new RE was created and will deploy Event service, Proxy service, all required Ingresses, etc.

-- Administrator deletes the RE Custom Resource.
+- Administrator deletes the RE custom resource.
 The operator will deinstall all components.

-- An operator will also react to changes in RE Custom Resource and propagate them to the components.
+- An operator will also react to changes in RE custom resource and propagate them to the components.
 That requires further discussion.

 ## What needs to be considered